liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     something like an inverse essence: the sub-graph of nodes that transitively refer to a given node, excluding that given node.

 ``relation``
     A conglomerate of references and nodes that have a certain meaning.
-A relation is something like a pattern of nodes and references (of certain types) that can be found in graphs.
+A relation is a pattern of nodes and references (of certain types) that can be found in graphs.
 (See below for examples.)

 ..
 This could be:
  * a classic binary relation (Subject <- R -> Object)